hieuk09/hieuk09.github.io/about/index.md

 ### Sep 2015 - Now: Software Engineer at TINYpulse

-- Double the system capacity from 150k to 300k users without any major issues
+- Double the userbase from 150k to 300k users without any major issues
 - Refactor survey generating tool to make it 10x faster
 - Rework the Question Management module (most requested feature) to make it faster and more flexible